-Family businesses are borne of a entrepreneurial spirit that, at its core, has continuity, renewal, longevity and legacy in mind.
-To realize these objectives requires not only the achievement of sustainable business performance and profitability but also harmonious family relationships, next-generation engagement and successful transitions as succession comes into play
+Family businesses are built with an entrepreneurial vision that, at its core, has continuity, renewal, longevity and legacy in mind.
+To realize these objectives requires not only the achievement of sustainable business performance and profitability, but also harmonious family relationships, next-generation engagement and successful transitions as succession comes into play

 Petru Sandu’s “Framework of family business professionalization,” demonstrates that achieving this requires varying degrees of professionalization.
 This is necessary throughout the business’s overlapping ownership and family life cycles.